18F/handbook/_pages/general-information-and-resources/glossary.md

 - **a11y** - A [numeronym](https://en.wikipedia.org/wiki/Numeronym) that stands for "accessibility."

+- **ACQ** - Acquisitions.
+A discipline across the federal government responsible for purchases, and a chapter within 18f

 - **Agile** - A software development methodology based on collaboration, iteration, feedback, and constant improvement.

 - **API** - Application programming interface.
 Think of them as a way for computers to interact, either internally or between one another.
 If you wanted to make a website that shows the current temperature wherever you are, your code talks to one API to get your location, then another to find out the weather in that area.

+- **ASF** - Acquisition Services Fund.
+One source of TTS funding.

 - **ATO** - Authority to Operate.
 It's a sign-off from an authorized agency official for a website to be allowed to engage with citizens, including security and some other stuff.
 Learn more about ATOs in the [Before You Ship guide](https://before-you-ship.18f.gov/ato/).